 If a driver is arrested for DUI / OVI in Columbus or central Ohio, the driver is typically asked to submit to additional testing.
 The additional testing is a breath test, a blood test, or a urine test, or an oral fluid test.
 The officer decides which test to give, and the officer can request more than one type of test.
 Breath tests are the most common tests and are used only for measuring alcohol.
 Urine tests are frequently used to measure both alcohol and drugs.
 Blood tests are the least common and may be given without the consent of the driver under some circumstances.
 Oral fluid tests are new to Ohio and may be used to measure levels of alcohol and drugs.
 For cases in which the officer suspects driving impairment due to drugs other than alcohol, the driver may also be subjected to a drug recognition evaluation.How A DUI / OVI Attorney Can Help

 Attorneys who develop expertise with DUI / OVI tests can help.
 Lawyers can take the same training for field sobriety testing as officers.
 Lawyers can also undergo training in breath testing, as well as gas chromatography, the testing method used for blood and urine.
 By learning how the tests work, DUI / OVI attorneys know when the tests have been administered or scored incorrectly and when there is a weakness in the testing process or result.Columbus, Ohio Lawyer With Training In DUI / OVI Testing

-The lawyers at the Dominy Law Firm are certified in field sobriety testing, and he completed the Advanced Roadside Impaired Driving Enforcement (ARIDE) course from the National Highway Traffic Safety Administration.
+The lawyers at the Dominy Law Firm are certified in field sobriety testing and have also completed the Advanced Roadside Impaired Driving Enforcement (ARIDE) course from the National Highway Traffic Safety Administration.
 Shawn Dominy is certified as a field sobriety testing instructor.
 Our attorneys have completed training in breath testing and blood/urine testing.
-He regularly participates in continuing education through the National College for DUI Defense (NCDD) and the DUI Defense Lawyers Association (DUIDLA).
+They regularly participate in continuing education related to DUI/OVI testing and also teach other lawyers about DUI/OVI defense.